Skip to content

 Shark Exhibit

 The exciting Save Our Seas Foundation Shark Exhibit gives you the chance to experience a close encounter with some of the most misunderstood species in South Africa's oceans.
 Meet the shiver of ragged-tooth sharks, watch schools of giant yellowtail hunt for their next meal and see the curious, but territorial, yellowbelly rockcod stand its ground with much larger predators.
-Whether you relax in front of the exhibit's large window, or spiral around the accessible viewing ramp - there is a jawesome underwater world to discover.
+Whether you relax in front of the exhibit's large window, or spiral around the accessible viewing ramp - there is an awesome underwater world to discover.